cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Prepare for `EndBlock`

-Nicely formatted `EndBlock` events are still missing from CosmJs, so you need to do a little extra work:
+Nicely formatted `EndBlock` events are still missing from CosmJs, so these require a little extra work:

 1. To get a block's `EndBlock` events, you need to ask for the block information from a Tendermint client.
 This client is a [`private` field](https://github.com/cosmos/cosmjs/blob/902f21b/packages%2Fstargate%2Fsrc%2Fstargateclient.ts#L140) of `StargateClient`.
 2. The function to call is [`blockResults`](https://github.com/cosmos/cosmjs/blob/5ee3f82/packages/tendermint-rpc/src/tendermint34/tendermint34client.ts#L88).